jclaeso/jc024-atmosphere-temp-gradient/g25 instructions.md

 - add a graph that shows the difference in landing height between adjecent beams.
 The graph should include a line that represents the average difference in landing height between adjacent beams

+---

+add dashed thin lines that shows the beam trajectories for the case that the air is at a constant temperature of 20 degrees Celsius.
+The lines should be in a the same color as the beams, but with a lower opacity and dashed.